 These old-fashioned Christmas cake recipes will take you back.

 Scrooged is a hilarious modern-day take on Dickens’ A Christmas Carol, with Bill Murray’s cold-hearted TV-exec, Frank Cross, taking the place of Ebenezer Scrooge.
 Key differences between Scrooged and the original story include: A fired underling who storms his boss’s office with a shotgun, a ghoulish, martini sipping-version of Jacob Marley, and a trip back to Cross’ childhood courtesy of a crazed, supernatural New York cabbie.
 Scrooged is a black comedy with a heart of gold, and a holiday classic that shouldn’t be missed.

-Check out these funny real life holiday stories sent to us by readers.
+Check out these funny (true!) holiday stories sent to us by readers.

 White Christmas (1954)

 White Christmas is nothing short of iconic.
 Bookending the film—it’s sung by Bing Crosby in the opening scene in war-torn Europe and reprised in the showstopping finale—Irving Berlin’s titular tune is arguably the best Christmas song of all time, and the rest of the film’s score is no slouch, either.
 Classics like “Count Your Blessings Instead of Sheep,” “Snow,” and “Sisters” keep the sweet storyline moving, and stars Crosby, Danny Kaye, Rosemary Clooney and Vera-Ellen have a chemistry that modern-day Hollywood productions simply can’t seem to replicate.
 Nostalgic and sentimental—without being saccharine—this is truly something special, and a Christmas tradition worth cherishing.

-Next, check out the Christmas movies coming to Netflix this holiday.
+Next, check out the best Christmas movies on Netflix right now.